FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/Partner_network_and_protocol_connections.md

 {
     "title": "Partner  network and protocol connections",
     "linkTitle": "Partner network and protocol connections",
     "weight": "250"
-}# <span id="Partner_network_and_protocol_connections"></span>Partner network and protocol connections

-A SEND or RECV command first results in opening a session with the partner server.
+}A SEND or RECV command first results in opening a session with the partner server.
 Transfer CFT provides the possibility of defining several partner access paths: logical paths for protocols and physical paths for network access methods (network addresses, intermediate partners).